ademuanthony/bitenvoy/payments/README.md

-# Payment Service
+# Payments Service

-This is the Payment service
+This is the Payments service

 Generated with

 ```
-micro new github.com/ademuanthony/bitenvoy/payment --namespace=go.micro --type=srv
+micro new github.com/ademuanthony/bitenvoy/payments --namespace=go.micro --type=srv
 ```

 ## Getting Started